Patient & Visitor Handbook

 Telephone / Television Rentals

 Patients can arrange for telephone and television service by calling an automated service that activates the televisions and telephones.
 To do this, follow the instructions on the TV screen.
 Payment is made by credit card.
-A portion of the rental revenues that are generated is returned to the hospital for patient care services.
-We thank you for your support.
+(There is an exception for patients on the Inpatient Mental Health Unit.
+Clients and their families are provided unit-specific policies on admission.)

 Books and Magazines